Rady School of Management

 La Jolla, CA 92093-0553

-Epstein/Atkinson Endowed Chair in Behavioral Economics, Professor of Economics & Strategy
+Epstein/Atkinson Endowed Chair in Behavioral Economics, Professor of Economics and Strategic Management

 As a researcher, my focus is on putting behavioral economics to work in the real world, where theory can meet application.
 I’m looking for basic research as well as more applied approaches to such topics as incentives-based interventions to increase good habits and decrease bad ones, Pay-What-You-Want pricing, and the detrimental effects of small and large incentives.
 In addition to the traditional laboratory and field studies, I’m currently working with several firms, conducting experiments in which we’re using basic findings from behavioral economics to help companies achieve their traditional goals in non-traditional ways.

 Before joining the Rady School, Gneezy was a faculty member at the University of Chicago, Technion and Haifa.
 Gneezy received his Ph.D. from the Center for Economic Research in Tilburg.